Black Balsam Knob: A moderate hike with excellent views

 If you need restrooms, there’s an outhouse just about a mile down the road from the trailhead.

 I mentioned it above but wanted to say it again– this stretch of the Blue Ridge Parkway closes for winter!
-It’s a great hike from April through early-November, though.
-Make sure to check with the status on the official Blueridge Parkway site before going.
+It’s a great hike from April through early November, though.
+Make sure to check the status on the official Blueridge Parkway site before going.

 Disclaimer: Hours, pricing, menus, etc. may have changed since we last updated this post, so make sure to confirm all of this directly prior to visiting any business or attraction listed on our site.